Qwest: Founding

 Founded in 1996 by Philip Anschutz, Qwest began in an unconventional way.
 Anschutz, who owned the Southern Pacific Transportation Company at the time, established the subsidiary Southern Pacific Telecommunications Company and began installing the first all-digital, fiber-optic infrastructure along his railroad lines and connecting them into central junctions in strategic locations to serve businesses with high-speed data and T1 services.
-In 1997, the Southern Pacific Transportation Company merged with Union Pacific.
-At that time Anschutz had a contract with Frontier Communications and other carriers to lay nationwide fiber for them along the railway lines; he took advantage of this situation and laid his own fiber along the route and this asset was kept separate from the railroad merger with Union Pacific.
-In 1995, SP Telecom moved from San Francisco to Denver after acquiring Dallas-based Qwest Communications Corp., a digital microwave system owner, taking over its name and facilities.
-The Qwest headquarters were at 555 17th Street.
+In 1997, the Southern Pacific Transportation Company merged with Union Pacific, but the telecom assets were kept separate from the railroad merger with Union Pacific.
+The telecom company was renamed Qwest and became a publicly traded company in June 1997.

-Qwest Communications grew aggressively, acquiring internet service provider SuperNet in 1997, followed by the acquisition of LCI, a low cost long-distance carrier (located in Dublin, Ohio and McLean, Virginia) in 1998, and followed again by the acquisition of Icon CMT, a web hosting provider, also in 1998.
+Qwest Communications grew aggressively, acquiring internet service provider SuperNet in 1997, followed by the acquisition of LCI, a low cost long-distance carrier (located in Dublin, Ohio and McLean, Virginia) in 1998, and followed again by the acquisition of Icon CMT, a web hosting provider and European-based EUnet International Ltd., also in 1998.
 This launched Qwest as not only a provider of high speed data to the niche market of corporate customers, but also a quick-growing residential and business long-distance customer base that it quickly merged into its data service.